SebastianGarces/next-ts-starter/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 Create `.env.local` to add feature flag env variables.
-See .env.example.
+See `.env.example`